 By integrating petty cash into the expenses ecosystem, it removes that organisational blindspot that petty cash has previously created.
 It allows a finance team to apply the same checks and balances to all employee costs.

-You can find out how Webexpenses is empowering more companies to take back control of their petty cash costs here.
+Find out how Webexpenses is empowering more companies to take back control of their petty cash costs.